Why a Google Business Profile is critical to success

 This two-way communication builds trust and encourages repeat business.

-- Bookings: Allows customers to schedule services directly through the profile.
+- Bookings: allow customers to schedule services directly through the profile.

 Benefits of Active Engagement

-- Responding to inquiries quickly enhances customer satisfaction.
+- Responding to enquiries quickly enhances customer satisfaction.

 - Updating FAQs or highlighting key offerings demonstrates attentiveness and expertise.

-Google provides detailed analytics through GBP Insights, allowing you to track and refine your performance.
+Google provides detailed analytics through GBP performance insights, allowing you to track and refine your customer engagement efforts.

 - Customer actions, such as website visits, direction requests, and calls.